lalo-uy/SupervisedFermentor/README.md

 There is a repetition time for sending the alarm again.

-It also have the logic to check on boot if a fermentor have an active step runnig and put it on Automatic.
+It also have the logic to check on boot if a fermenter have an active step runnig and put it on Automatic.
 This option is selectable from a global Parameter .

 For sending the email several global params are needed, as email server, user, pass and email destination of the alarm.